jlacar/jlacar.github.io/kotlin/0to1in5.md

 ## Refactoring #2 - rename to clearly express intent

-The `digitLengths` name seemed a little too general so I decided to rename it to make it more express its purpose better.
+The `digitLengths` name seemed a little too general so I decided to rename it to express its purpose better.
 I don't know if I succeeded, but I went with this:

 ```kotlin